dnanexus/dxCompiler/doc/Developing.md

   ./scripts/build_all_releases.sh --staging-token XXX --production-token YYY --docker-user UUU --docker-password WWW
   ```
   this will take a while.
 It builds the release on staging, runs multi-region tests on staging, builds on production, and creates an easy to use docker image.
-- Update [releases](https://github.com/dnanexus-rnd/dxWDL/releases) github page, use the `Draft a new release` button, and upload a dxWDL.jar file.
+- Update [releases](https://github.com/dnanexus-rnd/dxCompiler/releases) github page, use the `Draft a new release` button, and upload the JAR files.

 ### Post release